ericpatricio/ericpatricio/README.md

 ## I'm a Husband, Father and Front-end web developer!
 - 🌱 I’m currently learning React JS, and practicing with HTML, CSS, JS, Bootstrap and SASS
 - 👯 I’m looking to collaborate with other developers.
-- 🥅 2021 Goals: Learn React JS, and everything I need to become a good developer.
+- 🥅 2023 Goals: Become a good full stack developer.
 - ⚡ Spare time: I love to play with my kids and do handyman stuff around the house.

 ### Connect with me: